civisanalytics/civis-python/docs/source/parallel.rst

     >>> print(parallel(delayed(expensive_calculation)(*a) for a in args))
     [1, 3, 5, 7, 9, 11, 13]

-You can do the the same parallel computation using the Civis backend by creating and registering a backend factory and entering a ``with parallel_backend('civis')`` context.
+You can do the same parallel computation using the Civis backend by creating and registering a backend factory and entering a ``with parallel_config('civis')`` context.
 The code below will start seven different jobs in Civis Platform (with up to five running at once).
 Each job will call the function ``expensive_calculation`` with a different set of arguments from the list ``args``.::